-Many elements of Integrated Biodiversity Impact Assessment as detailed in the EPA's (2013) Practitioner's Manual have been aligned with in the undertaking of the SEA for the Draft Plan and associated Proposed Material Alterations.
+Many elements of Integrated Biodiversity Impact Assessment as detailed in the EPA's (2013) Practitioner's Manual have been aligned with in the undertaking of the SEA for the Plan.
 These include:

 Scoping

 - Biodiversity-relevant issues were identified for consideration at scoping stage and these are now detailed in Section 4.3. - Reference to a zone of influence is provided, including at Section 4.3.